 The programs provide opportunities for students to spend a semester or summer at an elite overseas partner institution, deepening their study of foreign law, building international peer networks, and gaining language and cross-cultural skills that will equip them for transnational legal practice.
 Students return home with a broader comparative perspective on their legal studies and an enduring connection to their host country.

-Since 2011, more than 80 students have gone abroad through STL exchange programs.
-Our current exchange partners are: Bucerius Law School (Germany), Center for Transnational Legal Studies (UK), EBS Law School (Germany), University of Lausanne (Switzerland), Fundação Getulio Vargas Law School of Sao Paulo (Brazil), Maastricht University (Netherlands), Stockholm University (Sweden), Tel Aviv University (Israel), Aix–Marseille University (France), University of Miami (USA), University of Indiana (USA), University of Iowa (USA), University of Zagreb (Croatia), Ramon Llull University (Spain) and Deakin University (Australia).
+Our current exchange partners are: Maastricht University (Netherlands), Bucerius Law School (Germany), EBS Law School (Germany), University of Lausanne (Switzerland), Fundação Getulio Vargas Law School of Sao Paulo (Brazil), Stockholm University (Sweden), Tel Aviv University (Israel), Aix–Marseille University (France), University of Indiana (USA), University of Iowa (USA), University of Miami (USA), University of Zagreb (Croatia), IE University (Spain), Ramon Llull University (ESADE) (Spain), Deakin University (Australia), Jindal Global Law School (India).

 Typically, study abroad takes place during a student’s 3L year, and selections are made early in the Spring semester of the student’s 2L year.
 Study abroad terms last one semester.
 For more information, students should consult OIP’s General Guidelines for Study Abroad, which contains policies on applications, transfer credit, and specific details about each exchange partner.